 In April 1997, the Company entered into an agreement with Neurospheres, Ltd., which superseded all previous licensing agreements and settled a dispute with Neurospheres.
 Under the terms of the settlement, the Company has an exclusive royalty bearing license for growth-factor responsive stem cells for transplantation.
 Neurospheres had an option to acquire co-exclusive rights but did not exercise by the April 1998 deadline.
 The Company retains exclusive rights for transplantation.
-The parties have no further research obligations to each other, and the Company is under no obligation to provide additional funding.
+The parties have no further research obligations to each other.